PetKim/FermilabInternship/README.md

 # Fermilab Internship for SBND-PRISM

-A combination of Python and ROOT scripts I've written.
+A combination of Python and ROOT scripts I've written (with some help of course).

 Frameworks for analayzing different neutrino interaction models utilizing SBND-PRISM.